Content-Security-Policy

 header with your server side programming language (PHP, ExpressJS, etc.).
 There are tradeoffs to doing it either way.
 If you have sections of your application that may require a different CSP policy then it might be easier to use your application programming language instead.
 Or if you plan to use features such as a CSP nonce, then it is much easier to set the Content-Security-Policy

-When you set the header from nginx, the big advantage is that it will can be added to all HTTP responses (even your static assets).
-It is also perhaps simpler to use nginx to add the CSP header if you have one simple policy for the entire site.
+When you set the CSP header from nginx, the big advantage is that it will be added to all HTTP responses (even your static assets).
+It is also perhaps simpler to use nginx to add the CSP header if you have one simple content security policy for the entire site.

 The choice is yours, there is no wrong way to do it, as long as the Content-Security-Policy

-response header shows up in the response it will work.
+header shows up in the HTTP response it will protect your web application.

-In the above example we are simply setting a policy:
+In the above example we are simply setting a CSP policy:

 default-src 'self';

-Chances are you will need something more complicated than that, so check out the Content Security Policy reference, or take a look at more CSP examples for more info.
+Chances are you will need a CSP policy more complicated than that, so check out the Content Security Policy reference, or take a look at more CSP examples for more info.

 Want to learn the ins and outs CSP?
 Grab a copy of the CSP Developer Field Guide.
 It's a short and sweet guide to help developers get up to speed quickly.